LemScoot/Group-Project-for-Programming-2023/Pacman-Snake Game/readme.md

 # Group-Project-for-Programming-2023

-The application folder is for when the project is done

 # Snake Pac-Man hodgepodge

-This application will have Snake only game ideas but at the same time we put some Pac-Man only game ideas into the game
+This application will have Snake only game ideas but at the same time we put some Pac-Man only game ideas into the game, including Ghost looking objects and Pac-man inspired looking backgrounds

 ![Picture of StartScreen]()